Paddy Coad: Managerial career

-Paddy's brother Seamus was also capped himself for Ireland and both Seamus' sons Gary and Nigel Coad were also capped at under age level thus continuing the family tradition Paddy started all those years previously.

-He won the Texaco Hall of Fame Award in 1981 and the PFAI Merit Award in 1983.

-Other information

-The Shamrock Rovers Player of the Year trophy is named after Paddy Coad.
+Personal life

-Paddy's wife, Kathleen, was the daughter of the then Rovers chairman, Joe Cunningham.
+Coad's wife, Kathleen, was the daughter of the then Shamrock Rovers chairman, Joe Cunningham.

 His brother, Seamus, played for Waterford in the late 1960s and managed them in the 1990s.
 Seamus' sons Gary Coad and Nigel Coad continued the family name by lining out for the Blues under their father before both going on to win many trophies locally.
 Amazingly, both Gary and Nigel became only the third set of second generation brothers to play together for Waterford, following Paddy and Seamus, the Hales and Fitzgeralds.

-In 2012, Seamus' grandson, Conor, became the latest Coad to play for Waterford United.
+In 2012, Seamus' grandson, Conor, became the latest Coad to play for Waterford.
+Coad's brother was also capped for Ireland, and his nephews were capped at under age level.

-As of 2015 Coad is twenty second in the all-time League of Ireland goalscoring list with 126 league goals.